 When will travel resume?
 Will it ever return to what it once was?
 We have so many questions and there are so many unknowns right now.
-What is clear, though, is that the crisis is forcing a change on us and while it is fresh in our memories, we will crave a different kind of travel.
+What is clear, though, is that the crisis is forcing a change and while it is fresh in our memories, we will crave different kinds of holidays.
 This is not necessarily bad news.
 In fact, on Earth Day last week the UN announced we could use this crisis as an opportunity to ‘build back better’, and why not apply that to rethinking the way we travel?
-After all, when practiced sustainably, tourism has the potential to contribute both directly and indirectly to all the UN’s Sustainable Development Goals.
+When practiced sustainably, tourism has the potential to contribute both directly and indirectly to all the UN’s Sustainable Development Goals.

 So, after several long weeks of lockdown and restricted movement, what will the future of travel be like?
 And what concrete changes can we expect?